jmayeur/i-guess-that-works/content/posts/05-2024/a-small-change.md

 ![Lighthouse Accessibility Score of 77](/images/a-small-change/accessibile.png)

 I'll be spending the next few posts seeing how I need to update the site's current [Clarity Hugo Theme](https://github.com/chipzoller/hugo-clarity/tree/master) with either a Fork, or overrides to get things right.
 Hopefully this will be a fun journey.

+### QOTD
+“There is nothing more deceptive than an obvious fact.”
+― Arthur Conan Doyle, The Boscombe Valley Mystery - a Sherlock Holmes Short Story